polamokh/SimpleTestCasesGenerator/README.md

 Test Cases generated but not tested well.

-Not Supported (Keywords):
+Not Supported:
+- Nested Conditions
+- Nested Loops
+- Keywords
   - Print
   - For
   - Do While

-Not Supported:
-- Nested Conditions
-- Nested Loops

 ## You can test this samples
 ###### First